Return to site

 This means that the affected genes may not function correctly later in life, especially if the gene is turned on by environmental factors and lifestyle behavior choices, which may cause PCOS during the reproductive years of a woman’s life.

-This is another reason why it's important for women with PCOS to learn how to manage and control their high hormone levels before conceiving, because when you don't you risk exposing and passing it on to your child while in the womb.
+This is another reason why it's important for women with PCOS to learn how to manage and control their high hormone levels before conceiving.
+Because when you don't you risk exposing and passing it on to your child while in the womb.

 PCOS and Insulin Resistance

 Women with PCOS often have insulin resistance.
 Insulin is a hormone produced in your pancreas and is responsible for signaling cells in your body to function correctly, most importantly to convert glucose to energy.
-It also plays a key role in the metabolism of carbohydrates, lipids and proteins.

 Increased insulin also contributes to weight gain by promoting fat storage.
+Purchase Blood Sugar Support for insulin and blood sugar regualtion.

 PCOS and Chronic Inflammation

 Several studies have found that women with PCOS are more likely to have elevated levels of CRP compared to those without the condition.
-CRP (c-reactive protein) is a blood test marker for inflammtion in the body.
-This suggests that some form of inflammation is happening in the woman's body with PCOS.
+CRP (c-reactive protein) is a blood test marker for inflammation in the body.

 If you have PCOS, you may also have high levels of other markers for inflammation like oxidative, inflammatory cytokines, and white blood cells called lymphocytes and monocytes.
 All of these factors are involved in the immune response and are also found during inflammation.